FirstGroup: 2020s

-In April 2021, FirstGroup agreed terms to sell the First Student and First Transit businesses to EQT Partners.
-The sale completed later in 2021.
+In May 2020, FirstGroup announced it has effectively reversed its previous strategy, opting to retain its UK bus operations and instead sell its assets in North America.
+In April 2021, FirstGroup agreed terms to sell the First Student and First Transit businesses to EQT; the sale completed later in 2021.

-In October 2021, FirstGroup announced the sale of Greyhound Lines to FlixMobility, completing its stated strategy to focus on its leading UK public transport businesses.
-In October 2021, Lumo commenced operating services on the East Coast Main Line.
+During October 2021, FirstGroup announced the sale of Greyhound Lines to Flixbus, completing its stated divestments to focus on its core UK public transport businesses.
+In October 2021, the open-access operator Lumo commenced operating services on the East Coast Main Line.